Cysharp/MemoryPack/README.md

 * MemoryPack.Streaming
 * MemoryPack.AspNetCoreMvcFormatter

 Mainly you only reference `MemoryPack`, this both `MemoryPack.Core` and `MemoryPack.Generator`.
-If you want to use [Streaming Serialization](#streaming-serialization), additionaly use `MemoryPack.Streaming`. `MemoryPack.AspNetCoreMvcFormatter` is input/output formatter for ASP.NET Core.
+If you want to use [Streaming Serialization](#streaming-serialization), additionally use `MemoryPack.Streaming`. `MemoryPack.AspNetCoreMvcFormatter` is input/output formatter for ASP.NET Core.

 TypeScript and ASP.NET Core Formatter
 ---